mgabilo/wiki2corpus/README.md

 ```

 This will take a while to finish.
 The file wiki-output.txt will
-contain the uncompressed, plain text output that looks like the
+contain uncompressed, plain text articles.

-following:
+Each article is labeled as "** Article: article-name", and is followed
+by the sentences in article, one per line.
+For example, the first bit
+of output produced by the script is the following:

 ```
 ** Article: Anarchism